disooqi/cheatsheets/jekyll.md

 gem env home
 ```

-Working with Jekyll (if you already have an existing project, see the following section)
+Working with Jekyll (if you already have an existing project, see the following subsection)
 ====================
 ```sh
 gem install jekyll